Pro-regime Russian jets dropping vacuum, phosphorous and cluster bombs on Jisr Ashughour, Idlib now.

 Then, with a flashlight, she showed us the bathroom, anywhere out there in the orderly aligned olive groove.
 We spent the night on the porch of Fahed’s farm, under a useless mosquito repellent clothing hovering over our mattress, awoken now and then by sleepless Fahed working the phone across the” border”, as our illegal crossing was approaching.

 At the break of down, Abu Saleh and Muhammed, the interpreter, came from the “other side” to pick us up, and took us back to Syria, we held hands throughout a span of two miles of muddy no man’s land.
-In the meantime, a few Syrian motorcycles riding in the opposite way, carried a few people across the “liquid” part of the border, which had no fence, while the Turkish guards turned more than one blind eye from their watchtowers.
+In the meantime, a few Syrian motorcycles riding in the opposite way, carried a few people across the “liquid” part of the border, which had no fence, while the Turkish border turned more than one blind eye from their watchtowers.

-Syria, the Idlib province, (Green Land is its meaning), Atmeh and the olives grooves are on the other side of a seemingly endless wire border, which had already been cut, apparently with pruning scissors, and passed through by previous human traffic.
+Syria, the Idlib province, (green land is its meaning), Atmeh and the olives grooves are on the other side of a seemingly endless wire border, which had already been cut, apparently with pruning scissors, and passed through by previous human traffic.

-He took us to visit the FSA operation den: the beardless young men looked, at worse, like disgruntled students, cool quote T-shirts gave away that they weren’t willing to blow themselves up with an explosive belt.
+He took us to visit the FSA operation complex: the beardless young men looked, at worse, like disgruntled students, cool quote T-shirts gave away that they weren’t willing to blow themselves up with an explosive belt.
 Holding on to their kalashnikov, sitting on the couch nonchalant, they seemed to need a gut check, just to prove to themselves they would be ready to step up to “something” coming.

 After only two days, Mujahid, third connection of Abu Ommar since we crossed the border, came to pick us up and took us to Meadia, veering alternately to right and left, for four hours, on a span of 300 miles of sickening zigzags, deep into the Idlib province; After Binnish, we gave up remembering the names.
-Our security, a small pistol on the dashboard, and a “no Bashar here”, reiterated now and then by smiling Mujahid.
+Our security, a small pistol on the dashboard, and a “no Bashar here”, reiterated now and then by Mujahid.

 In Meadia, he was the owner of an empty house and a wife, Zehna, and seemed to make a living out of shuttling journalists from Meadia to Homs, and back.
 The bare floors were covered later in the day with multiple sofa cushions, enough to sleep a mischievous gang of five kids, busy during the day with burning tyres, trying to get smoke into regime pilots’s eyes.
 Our neighborhood was composed of a wall less house opposite our own.
 We could see the occupants right inside, a group of young wackadoos busy watching horror movies 24/7, empty beer bottles scattered around the floor.
 When Zhena would cry over her physical wounds from the regime bombing, we would step out to call for help.
 Zuher, uncomfortable messenger from across the muddy street, relayed back from the conclave, that was none of our business, and we better stay out of it.